skthinks/imdbapi/README.md

 http://localhost:8000/polls/suggest/?q=($movie name)

 3. Then:
-Either Click the Link near the Movie
-Or
-http://localhost:8000/polls/suggest/?q=($movie id)
+Use the ID matching the movie to get the result http://localhost:8000/polls/suggest/?q=($movie id)